hickory-dns/hickory-dns/bin/README.md

 DNS server, forwarding resolver, stub resolver, or a recursive resolver (experimental).
 Zone data can be managed in-memory, with flat files, or with an SQLite database.

-**NOTICE** This project was rebranded from Trust-DNS to Hickory DNS and has been moved to the https://github.com/hickory-dns/hickory-dns organization and repo, this crate/binary has been moved to [hickory-dns](https://crates.io/crates/hickory-dns), from `0.24` and onward, for prior versions see [trust-dns](https://crates.io/crates/trust-dns).

 ## Features

 - Dynamic Update with sqlite journaling backend (SIG0)